 Residential installations grew 7 percent last year, more than expected by analysts at energy research and consulting company Wood Mackenzie Power & Renewables.

-But there’s still a good bit of uncertainty in the market considering global module oversupply, declining module tariffs, as well as the coming stepdown of the Investment Tax Credit.
-Through 2021, analysts at WoodMac said residential growth could range from 4 to 19 percent.
+But there’s still a good bit of uncertainty in the market considering global module oversupply and declining module tariffs, as well as the coming step-down of the federal Investment Tax Credit.
+Through 2021, analysts at WoodMac say residential growth could range from 4 to 19 percent.